ukrishnas/LPSharp/LPBench/README.md

 GLOP results are using GLOP nuget packages in this repository and the C# language wrapper driven by LPSharp.
 The locally built library (version 9.1.90.1) matches the public OR-Tools in nuget.org (version 9.1.9490).
 This confirms that we are able to locally replicate the public build.

-With GLOP, we have not been able to change its settings because the API to do that, SetSolverSpecificParameters(), requires serializing GlopParameters into a string.
-Logging is only available in the C++ version.
-So we wrote a standalone program that reads the MPS file and links with google-ortools-native.dll built from this repository.
+We also have `glopsolve.exe`, which is our C++ based standalone linked with the C++ libraries.
+This is used to view verbose logging and alter GLOP-specific parameters.
 GLOP performance from either the standalone executable or LPSharp is equivalent.
-This work is under development.

 __LPSharp cheatsheet__